-APPLICABLE LAW AND VENUE
+13.4 APPLICABLE LAW AND VENUE

-This plan is issued and delivered in the State of Alaska, and is governed by the laws of the State of Alaska.
+This plan is issued and delivered in the State of Alaska and is governed by the laws of the State of Alaska.
 Any and all suits or legal proceedings of any kind that are brought against the State must be filed in the First Judicial District, Juneau, Alaska.

-CHANGES TO PLAN
+13.5 CHANGES TO PLAN

-Neither the claims administrator nor any agent of the claims administrator is authorized to change the form or content of this Plan in any way except by an amendment that becomes part of the plan over the signature of the Plan Administrator.
+Neither the claims administrator-nor, any agent of the claims administrator, nor the pharmacy benefit manager is authorized to change the form or content of this Plan in any way except by an amendment that becomes part of the plan over the signature of the Plan Administrator.

-CONTRACT LIABILITY
+13.6 CONTRACT LIABILITY